ariesssxu/ariesssxu.github.io/_pages/about.md

 # Interest
 My research is focused on making intelligent agents that are not only **adaptive** to their environment but also **synergistic** in their interactions with humans.
 Drawing inspiration from both theoretical frameworks and empirical studies, which reveal the advanced cognitive capabilities of even very young toddlers, my research combines human-like learning and reasoning processes together with modern machine learning techniques.
 My current pursuits are mainly twofold: *1)* designing agents capable of inferring human intentions and preferences from vision to enhance human-robot cooperation, and *2)* developing systems that proactively engage with and learn from their surroundings.
-Specifically, in light of the significant advancements in pre-trained large language models (LLMs), I'm also interested in customing LLMs for domain-specific tasks like code generation or causal reasoning and make llm-guided agents that can interact with the world.
+Specifically, in light of the significant advancements in pre-trained large language models (LLMs), I'm also interested in customing LLMs for domain-specific tasks like multimodal generation or causal reasoning and make llm-guided agents that can interact with the world.

 # News
+2024.05: One paper accepted by ICML 2024.
 2024.01: One paper accepted by IEEE VR.
-2023.09: Three papers accepted by NeurIPS (one Spotlight).
+2023.09: Three papers accepted by NeurIPS 2023 (one Spotlight).
-2023.04: Two papers accepted by ICML.
+2023.04: Two papers accepted by ICML 2023.

 # Research Topics
-Machine Learning, Active Learning, Computer Vision, Human-Robot Interaction
+Machine Learning, Active Learning, Computer Vision, Human-Robot Interaction, Multimodal Reasoning

 # Service
 He is a reviewer of ECCV, NeurIPS, CVPR, ICLR and ICML.